aws-observability/aws-o11y-recipes/docs/recipes/amg-automation-tf.md

 * You have an [Amazon Managed Service for Prometheus (AMP)](../../amp/) workspace created and ready to use.

-## Set up AMG
+## Set up Amazon Managed Grafana

-We first need a Grafana instance, so go ahead and set up a new AMG workspace, for example by using the [Getting Started][amg-getting-started] guide.
+We first need a Grafana instance, so go ahead and set up a new workspace, for example by using the [Getting Started][amg-getting-started] guide.

 In order for Terraform to [authenticate][grafana-authn] against Grafana, we are